 Einstein once said, “The definition of insanity is doing the same thing over and over again and expecting a different result.”
 By Einstein’s standards, we should all put on a straight-jacket before making this year’s resolutions.
 It’s time we break the cycle.

-Sure, we’d all like to start 2019 with the hope of reading one book monthly, going to the gym every day of the week, only using foot-powered transportation, eating salads 90% of the time, and sleeping 12 hours nightly, but, call me a Debbie Downer, that’s just not doable.
-Pick one goal, find a small way you can bake that goal into your daily life, and go from there.
+Sure, we’d all like to start the year with the hope of reading a book every month, going to the gym every day, walking to work, eating salads 90% of the time, and sleeping 12 hours nightly.
+Pick one goal, find a small way you can bake that goal into your daily life.
 For example, if your goal is to read more, set the intention to read for 30 minutes three times per week.
 Before you know it, those three times will feel so natural you’ll be able to add a fourth and fifth reading session, no sweat.

-Saying 2019 is going to be the year you drop four dress sizes is all fun and games until you find yourself in the same pair of pants at Thanksgiving.
-Keep it real by setting your goal to not eat desserts, including doughnuts, pancakes, muffins, and all the other sugary foods you try to disqualify as dessert because they fall outside of the post-dinner category, at least four times per week.
+Saying you will drop four dress sizes in four months is all fun and games until you find yourself in the same pair of pants at Thanksgiving.
+Keep it real by setting your goal to not eat desserts, including doughnuts, pancakes, and muffins at least four times per week.

 Arbitrarily saying you’re going to lose weight isn’t enough.
 You need concrete steps to take to achieve your goal.
 Turn the resolution “to exercise more” into “to take one fitness class three times weekly.”
-Once you’ve bagged your 12 fitness classes for the month, treat yourself to something, be it a massage, or a night at the movies–anything that will help keep you motivated.
+Once you’ve bagged your 12 fitness classes for the month, treat yourself to something.
+That could be a massage, or a night at the movies–anything that will help keep you motivated.

-Telling the world your goals may be scary, for fear of judgement and disappointment should you not reach them, but it’s one of the best ways to ensure staying on track.
+Telling the world your goals may be scary because of fear of judgment and disappointment should you not reach them.
+But it’s one of the best ways to ensure staying on track.
 Sharing your micro-resolution with your family and friends holds you accountable, and therefore makes you more likely to succeed.
 Don’t be nervous–be confident.

 Micro-resolutions are simple, concrete actions that compound over time to achieve a goal.
-Simply setting micro-resolutions vs lofty, over the top goals makes you twice as likely to succeed.
+Simply setting micro-resolutions versus lofty, over the top goals makes you twice as likely to succeed.
 Learn more about micro-resolutions.

 Go one step further by writing down your micro-resolution and sharing it.
 Writing your micro-resolution down, instead of leaving it in your head, makes you three times as likely to accomplish your goal.
 Even better, sharing your goal with a trusted friend, and then sending weekly follow-ups makes you 10 times as likely to accomplish your goal!
 We’ve created the Mountain Trek Goal Tracker, a simple accountability tool, to help you accomplish your goals this year.